-Panasonic LX100 versus Panasonic TZ100
+Panasonic LX100 vs TZ100

 The Panasonic Lumix DMC-LX100 and the Panasonic Lumix DMC-TZ100 (labelled Panasonic ZS100 in some countries) are two digital cameras that were officially introduced, respectively, in September 2014 and January 2016.
 Both the LX100 and the TZ100 are fixed lens compact cameras that are based on a Four Thirds (LX100) and an one-inch (TZ100) sensor.
-The LX100 has a resolution of 12.7 megapixel, whereas the TZ100 provides 20 MP.
+The LX100 has a resolution of 12.7 megapixels, whereas the TZ100 provides 20 MP.

-Body comparison: Panasonic LX100 vs Panasonic TZ100
+Body comparison: Panasonic LX100 vs TZ100

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic TZ100 is notably smaller (5 percent) than the Panasonic LX100.
 Moreover, the TZ100 is markedly lighter (21 percent) than the LX100.
 In this context, it is worth noting that neither the LX100 nor the TZ100 are weather-sealed.

 The power pack in the TZ100 can be charged via the USB port, which can be very convenient when travelling.